Taylorstown, Virginia: Proposed dam and the Catoctin Valley Defense Alliance

 The Catoctin Valley Defense Alliance was formed in 1974 by the citizens of Taylorstown.
 The group became very active in response to the possibility of Catoctin Creek being dammed.
 The Fairfax Water Authority, the Washington, D.C.
 Government, and the Washington Commission proposed plans for a drought relief water supply.
 This plan deemed the 3280 acre of the lower Catoctin Valley "the most effective, reliable and cost effective" of a multitude of water supply alternatives considered by the engineers.
 A dam would be built near where Catoctin Creek empties into the Potomac, which would create a five mile (8 km)-long, 364 ft. deep "feeder lake" that could hold 14 e9USgal of water.
 All of the collected water could be released in a time of drought, which would swell the Potomac and provide emergency water as the water flowed down the river to Washington, D.C.
 If constructed, it would place the Taylorstown Historic District in danger of destruction.

 The local community rallied behind the Catoctin Valley Defense Alliance to help stop such a "feeder lake".
 During this time, local vehicles displayed bright red bumper stickers which proclaimed "Don't Dam Taylorstown," which was changed to "Don’t Dam Loudoun" when it became clear that more land was going to be endangered beyond Taylorstown and its surrounding environs.
 Phil Erenkranz and Miss Anna Hedrick, two lawyers actively involved in the Defense Alliance, went before the Virginia General Assembly in Richmond.
 It became Virginia state law that one county did not have the right of "eminent domain" over another.
 No longer could Fairfax County and Washington, D.C. legally take water or anything else from Loudoun County without permission.
 Defeated legally, the engineers were no longer interested in building their dam.
-(However, a group of beavers built a large dam on the exact site proposed for damming not more than a week later.)
 Compelled to protect the community from future threats, citizens sought out preservation legislation: Catoctin Creek was designated a State Scenic River, and the town center of Taylorstown was registered as a historical location under the Historical Preservation Act.